Will we investigate?

 - abuse of professional position (eg an improper sexual relationship with a patient)

-- discrimination against patients, colleagues and others
+- discrimination against patients, colleagues or others

 - serious breaches of patient confidentiality